 This is a list that includes people like Jonathan Raban and Clement Scott.While this isn't a list of all male travel writers, it does answer the questions "Who are the most famous male travel writers?" and "Who are the best male travel writers?"

-Robert Peter Fleming, OBE was a British adventurer and travel writer.
-He was the elder brother of Ian Fleming, creator of James Bond. ...more
+Lieutenant Colonel Robert Peter Fleming (31 May 1907 – 18 August 1971) was a British adventurer, soldier and travel writer.
+He was the elder brother of Ian Fleming, creator of James Bond. ...more on Wikipedia

 Birthplace: London, United Kingdomsee more on Peter Fleming

-Clement William Scott was an influential English theatre critic for the Daily Telegraph and other journals, and a playwright, lyricist, translator and travel writer, in the final decades of the 19th century.
-His style of criticism, acerbic, flowery and carried out on the first night of productions, set the standard for theatre reviewers through to today.
+Clement William Scott (6 October 1841 – 25 June 1904) was an influential English theatre critic for the Daily Telegraph and other journals, and a playwright, lyricist, translator and travel writer, in the final decades of the 19th century.
+His style of criticism, acerbic, flowery and (perhaps most importantly) carried out on the first night of productions, set the standard for theatre reviewers through to today.
 Scott accumulated enemies among theatre managers, actors and playwrights as years went on, picking quarrels with William Archer, Ibsen, George Bernard Shaw and others.
-After he gave a particularly ill-considered 1898 interview, in which he attacked the morals of theatre people, especially actresses, he was forced to retire as a theatre ...more
+After he gave a particularly ill-considered 1898 interview, in which he attacked the morals of theatre people, ...more on Wikipedia

-Jonathan Raban is a British travel writer and novelist.
+Jonathan Raban (born 14 June 1942, Hempton, Norfolk, England) is a British travel writer, critic, and novelist.
 He has received several awards, such as the National Book Critics Circle Award, The Royal Society of Literature's Heinemann Award, the Thomas Cook Travel Book Award, the PEN West Creative Nonfiction Award, the Pacific Northwest Booksellers Association Award, and a 1997 Washington State Governor's Writer's Award.
 Since 1990 he has lived with his daughter in Seattle.
-Though he is primarily regarded as a travel writer, Raban’s accounts often blend the story of a journey with rich discussion of the history of the water through which he travels and the land around it.
-Even as he maintains a dispassionate and often unforgiving stance towards ...more
+In 2003, his novel Waxwings was long listed for the Man Booker Prize.
+Though he is primarily regarded as a travel writer, Raban's accounts often blend the story of a journey with rich discussion of the history of the ...more on Wikipedia

 Birthplace: Hempton, Englandsee more on Jonathan Raban